GoogleCloudPlatform/mongodb-cloud-manager/README.md

 - Create a [MongoDB Cloud Manager](https://www.mongodb.com/cloud) account
 - Navigate to `Cloud Manager > Settings > Group Settings` and copy the `Group ID` and `Agent API Key` at the top of the page, you will need these values below.

+> **Note**: MongoDB Cloud Manager is a paid service from MongoDB, Inc. and is governed by the [MongoDB Cloud Manager terms of service](https://cloud.mongodb.com/links/terms-of-service)

 ## Deploying Configuration

 ### Properties